 Rebuilding Macroeconomics is a research network structured around a concept of Research Hubs.
 Each Hub addresses a specific “real world” macroeconomic issue, chosen after extensive consultation with academics and the public.
 Hubs are settings for scholars and practitioners to explore and learn from each other, and to consider possible new methods of investigation.

-We expect to have between six and eight Research Hubs which will each run for two years.
-The hubs will provide a setting for scholars, policymakers and practitioners to coalesce around a substantive macroeconomic policy question.
+We have six Research Hubs that will provide a setting for scholars, policymakers and practitioners to coalesce around a substantive macroeconomic policy question.

 Macroeconomists typically approach globalisation in terms of greater market access.
 More goods and services are available for consumption, budget constraints are loosened by the ability to borrow and lend overseas and access to external asset markets allows greater diversification of risk.
 Yet the domain of economic policy is primarily the nation-state; fiscal and monetary policies operate mostly through the domestic economy.
 At this simple level, globalisation can be shown to lead to higher standards of living.
 Economists also have specialised models for specific markets, which can raise challenges to this macroeconomic approach.